THEOplayer/react-native-theoplayer/doc/pip.md

 }
 ```

+Then it should set the `context?.pip` to `PresentationModeChangePipContext.TRANSITIONING_TO_PIP` in the event `PlayerEventType.PRESENTATIONMODE_CHANGE`.

 ### PiP controls

 The PiP window will show the default controls to configure, maximize and close the PiP window.